 Sperm is extremely sensitive to temperature and needs specific conditions to survive, including the right temperature (13) and pH (14).
 Sperm usually cannot survive the temperatures or chemicals in chlorinated pools or jacuzzis (12, 15) and will die within seconds; though sperm could survive a few minutes in plain (no soap, bath salts, etc.), warm bath water, a pregnancy resulting solely from bath water with sperm in it when no intercourse has occurred would be highly unlikely (9).
 If intercourse does happen in the shower, bath, or pool, pregnancy is just as likely to occur since the sperm would be able to enter the female reproductive tract directly (9).

-Semen can end up on a variety of other surfaces depending on where your activities take place, but just remember, as soon as sperm dries out, it is dead and will not become viable again even if it’s rehydrated (12).
+Semen can end up on a variety of other surfaces depending on where your activities take place, but just remember, as soon as spoon dries out, it is dead and will not become viable again even if it's rehydrated (12).